 - High school education shall not be credited towards experience.

 - Education applied toward experience shall not also be applied toward the education requirement.

 Basic Solid Waste Operator Training Course for First-time Licenses

 The Basic Training course is required of all four levels of solid waste operators.
 This free course covers the basics of facility operations and management and the regulations that apply to managing solid waste.
-DES will be offering a number of training courses in 2013.
-Information on the next course for new operators is shown below:
+The next class and testing for new operators will be held on:

 Where: DES offices at 29 Hazen Drive in Concord

 To register for this class, submit a Solid Waste Operator Certification Application with the $50 fee no later than February 27, 2014 to:

 NH Department of Environmental Services

 Microsoft Word format.
 Download a free viewer from Microsoft.